In Case You Missed It: OCOH, “Diabetes: The Hidden Epidemic”

 Haller ended by saying that we all have to work together to create systems that are patient-centered and provide meaningful outcomes.
 He said that each year we spend more and more money on Type 1 and Type 2 diabetes yet each year outcomes are getting worse and worse.

-That tells you that our system is inherently broken.
-And we need to be smarter about the ways we deliver care.
-And I think there are opportunities to do that, but it requires advocacy and opportunity to change the system.” – Dr. Michael Haller
+That tells you that our system is inherently broken and we need to be smarter about the ways we deliver care.
+I think there are opportunities to do that, but it requires advocacy and opportunity to change the system.” – Dr. Michael Haller

 The panelists received many questions from the audience, such as: